LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/exercises/decomposition/README.md

 # Exercise: Decomposition

-Take a look at [census.c](./census.c), which is a program that (sort of) acts like a government census taker.
-It simply prompts the user for their name and US state, and then echoes that information back to the console, making sure to capitalize the first letter of each word.
+Take a look at [census.c](./census.c), which is a program that acts (sort of) like a government census taker.
+It simply prompts the user for some citizens.
+For each citizen, the user must enter a name and a US state.
+The program then echoes that information back to the console, making sure to capitalize the first letter of each word.

 ```
 $ ./census
+How many citizens?
+2
 First name: david
 Last name: malan
 State of residence: massachusetts
+First name: mark
+Last name: zuckerberg
+State of residence: alaska
+Thanks!
+Now we can make sure the following people paid their taxes:
 David Malan from Massachusetts
+Mark Zuckerberg from Alaska
 ```

 Notice lines TODO.